CFSS-MACSS/course-site/content/authors/admin/_index.md

 # - Visitors
 ---

-Sabrina Nardin is Assistant Instructional Professor at the University of Chicago.
+Jean Clipperton is an Associate Instructional Professor at the University of Chicago.